Taylor 114ce Grand Auditorium Guitar Review: Find out exactly why this natural looking, full featured acoustic is rated 4.7 out of 5.

 Out of the box, the instrument needed very little in terms of a setup.
 A slight truss rod adjustment and minor nut re-cut did the trick.

-At the same time the higher end of the guitar is easily accessed via the cutaway design.
+Regarding the body shape, the higher end of the guitar is easily accessed via the cutaway design.
 This can be an issue with dreadnought style guitars, and while the bottom of this instrument is realistically the same size as a dreadnought, the design seems more ergonomic.

 What Does the 114CE Sound Like?